rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 The interaction model explains 58.7% of the variation in daily trip counts (R² = 0.587; adjusted R² = 0.584), representing only a small improvement over the baseline model.

-On weekdays, each one-degree increase in temperature is associated with approximately 262 additional trips.
+On weekdays, each 1°C increase in temperature is associated with approximately 262 additional trips.
 The Weekend × Temperature coefficient adds approximately 67 trips per degree, producing an estimated weekend slope of approximately 329 additional trips per degree.

 The Weekend × Precipitation interaction is not statistically significant, indicating insufficient evidence that precipitation affects ridership differently on weekends and weekdays.

-Your turning-point calculations—25.677°C, 37.656 mm, and 34.445% cloud cover—are correct.

 ### Summary

 Overall, the modeling analysis indicates that weather conditions, particularly temperature and weekend status, are important predictors of daily Capital Bikeshare ridership.
 The baseline linear model shows positive associations between temperature, weekend status, and ridership, while the interaction model suggests that temperature has a stronger positive association with ridership on weekends than on weekdays.

 The quadratic model reveals curved relationships between several weather variables and ridership.
 Predicted ridership peaks at approximately 25.7°C and declines beyond this point.
-For precipitation, predicted ridership reaches a minimum at approximately 37.7 mm before increasing slightly, although this result should be interpreted cautiously due to the likely small number of extremely rainy days.
+For precipitation, predicted ridership reaches a minimum at approximately 37.7 mm.
+While the curve bends slightly back up after this point, that is mainly due to the small number of extreme rain days rather than actual ridership growth during storms.

 The quadratic model explains more variation than the baseline linear model (R² = 0.651 versus 0.581), suggesting that some weather–ridership relationships are not strictly linear.
 VIF diagnostics show no multicollinearity concerns, while the similar test MSE values across the baseline and regularized models provide evidence that the baseline model is relatively stable and that regularization offers little improvement in predictive performance.